U.S. set to announce response to Russian election hacking: sources

 Looming over any action the Obama administration takes against Russia is whether Trump will seek to reverse course once he takes office on Jan.
 20.

-In addition to casting doubt on the conclusions of the U.S. intelligence community about the hacks, Trump has repeatedly praised Russian President Vladimir Putin and nominated people seen as friendly toward Moscow to senior administration posts.
+In addition to casting doubt on the conclusions of the U.S. intelligence community about the hacks, Trump has repeatedly praised Putin and nominated people seen as friendly toward Moscow to senior administration posts.

-(Reporting by Dustin Volz and Joel Schectman in Washington; Editing by Kevin Drawbaugh and Leslie Adler)
+(Reporting by Dustin Volz and Joel Schectman in Washington; Additional reporting by Richard Cowan in Palm Beach, Florida; Editing by Kevin Drawbaugh, Leslie Adler and Lisa Shumaker)